Anna Tivel

-Anna Tivel is an American indie folk artist from Portland, Oregon who is critically recognized as "one of the finest songwriters of her generation."
-She is noted for being a "masterful storyteller" with her music often compared to that of Big Thief's Adrianne Lenker, as well as Elliott Smith and Paul Simon.
+Anna Tivel is an American indie folk artist from Portland, Oregon.
+Her songwriting and storytelling have been widely praised, with critics describing her as one of the finest songwriters of her generation.
+Her work has drawn comparisons to that of Big Thief's Adrianne Lenker.

-Frequently collaborating with engineer Brian Joseph (Sufjan Stevens, Bon Iver) and producer Shane Leonard (Mipso, Field Report), Tivel has released six studio albums of new original songs on the Portland-based label Fluff & Gravy Records and one with Mama Bird Recording Co.
+Tivel has released six studio albums of new original songs on the Portland-based label Fluff & Gravy Records and one with Mama Bird Recording Co.
 She also regularly records and releases alternative or acoustic versions of her past work.